ICS-JMW/RDTV/README.md

 1. Install java jdk
 2. Download this repository (either through git clone or some other method)
 3. Ideally load this repository with the Netbeans Spring plugin
+4. Install `xscreensaver` and start it in the background
 6. Compile and run spring application with Maven's `spring-boot run` goal
+7. `Alt-f4` the gui windows if you do not need it
-7. For people to submit it, go on localhost:8080/
+8. For people to submit it, go on localhost:8080/
 ---
 # Websites
 1. (/) main page where information and rules about uploading files are displayed.